One person seriously injured in petrol tanker crash on SH 1, Ohakuri

 Advertisement

-According to the New Zealand Transport Agency Facebook page the highway is closed between Thorpe Rd and Chestnut Rd south of Atiamuri between Taupō and Tokoroa, with a detour via Mokai in place.
+The highway was closed for a time between Thorpe Rd and Chestnut Rd south of Atiamuri between Taupō and Tokoroa, but has since re-opened with traffic management, according to the New Zealand Transport Agency Facebook page.

 A police spokeswoman said the tanker was leaking.